effkay/blazing/README.md

 ## Installation

 Your machine should be setup with ruby, rubygems, bundler and git.
 Install blazing by adding it to your `Gemfile` or run `gem install blazing`.
 The basic assumption from now on will be that you are working on a project with bundler and a Gemfile.
-Support for other ways to handle dependencies might be added in the future.
+Support for other ways to handle dependencies might be added in the future, but for now bundler is required.

 ## Usage